Two Months (320 hours)

 It’s time to decide the areas of building that best fit your plan.
 For this purpose, two ground-up build are offered.
 You can choose either an acoustic or electric guitar to set your plan in motion.

-Our acoustic guitar teaches students what it takes to make quality acoustic instruments and its design parallels the stylistic preferences of the modern acoustic guitar market and the electric guitar uses a template system ideal for the small production shop.
+Our acoustic guitar teaches students what it takes to make quality acoustic instruments.
+Its design parallels the stylistic preferences of the modern acoustic guitar market.
+The electric guitar uses a template system ideal for the small production shop.
 Once completed, you will have the ability to setup small production runs, making it possible to produce your own line of guitars.

 One per student